We inherit many traits from family members – but it’s our shared medical history that’s most interesting to life insurance companies.

-Insurers take various factors such as age and lifestyle into account when deciding your life insurance costs.
+Insurers take many factors into account when deciding your life insurance costs, including your medical record.

 Therefore, having access to family medical histories gives insurers a unique insight into your health and the likelihood of you suffering certain conditions.

-Here we take a look at what information insurers want to know, the impact it might have on your policy, and your rights governing this data.
+Here we take a look at what information insurers want to know, the impact it might have on your policy, and your rights on them this data.

-Why do life insurance providers need your information?
+Why do life insurance providers need my information?

 - Age